 The Roam doesn’t have a brake on the handle like the Thule does, which I thought was going to be a bigger safety issue.
 I don’t run particularly fast (the fastest I was going was about 10 minutes per mile with a lot of walk intervals), but I did test both strollers on the steepest hill I could find in Denver.
 I preferred having the hand brake, but the Guava still felt perfectly safe and uner control.

-We got the Roam when I was 10 months postpartum, and it was definitely at my upper limit for weight I could lift at that point.
-If we’d gotten it earlier on, I may not have been able to get it in and out of the car on my own.
+Most importantly, we got the Roam when I was 10 months postpartum.
+It was definitely at my upper limit for weight I could lift.
+I may not have been able to lift the stroller into the car if we had gotten it closer to when I gave birth.

-However, I also realized that the heavier stroller made it significantly more stable.
+However, I realized that its weight makes the stroller significantly more stable.
 The sidewalks in Denver are such a wreck that I was often running in the road.
 If I didn’t have a protected bike lane, I’d want to hop back up on the curb quickly when I saw a car coming.
 The Thule felt precarious and top-heavy doing this, plus I couldn’t switch the front wheel lock off quickly.

 It’s incredibly easy to fold the Roam up, and it folds up more compactly than the Thule did because the handle bar folds in.